 - Cafe Du Monde – this one is a must and the original one on Decatur Street.
 The staple desserts, (cafe‘ au lait, beignets) of New Orleans and any kid would love to visit here more than once.
 Be prepared for a huge sugar rush.

 - Aunt Sally’s Pralines – This is one of the best places to try pralines and watch them being made right in front of your eyes.
-The store offers fun collectable from New Orleans.
+The store offers fun collectables from New Orleans.

-- French Market – This open air market offers everything from Mardi Gras beads, shirts, bracelets, jewelry, authentic cajun food, and fun items for the kids.
+- French Market – This open-air market offers everything from Mardi Gras beads, shirts, bracelets, jewelry, authentic cajun food, and fun items for the kids.

-- Old US Mint – Free to visit and was one of the largest producer of Mardi Gras doubloons.
-They shipped silver from Tombstone to make coins and was the only county to produce coins for two separate countries (Confederate States and United States).
-It located at the end of the French Market.
+- Old US Mint – Free to visit and was one of the largest producers of Mardi Gras doubloons.
+They shipped silver from Tombstone to make coins and were the only county to produce coins for two separate countries (the Confederate States and the United States).
+It is located at the end of the French Market.

 - Jackson Square – Was featured in one of my favorite Disney movies (Princess and the Frog) and is a Historical park in the French Quarter.
-We love the artist all around the square and performers.
+We love the artist all around the square and the performers.

 - Pepper Palace – Get your spice on by sampling the hot sauces.
-We love getting unique and fun hot sauces, unique stuffed olives and even jerky and with entertaining employees and the owner is a hoot.
+We love getting unique and fun hot sauces, unique stuffed olives, and even jerky, and with entertaining employees and the owner is a hoot.